XanaduAI/pennylane-datasets/content/qchem/hf-molecule/using_this_dataset.md

 - Explore and develop new quantum chemistry algorithms
 - Benchmark or test number of resources and accuracy
 - Quantum machine learning applications
+- Investigate the dependence of algorithm performance on initial state quality
 - Investigate dependence of algorithm performance on initial state quality